 - Your family members

-Because a Qualified Intermediary acts as a third party, they must be completely neutral and independent.
-There must be no prior relationship between you and your QI or the exchange will be invalid, and thus, taxable.
+Because a 1031 exchange qualified intermediary acts as a third party, they must be completely neutral and independent.
+There must be no prior relationship between you and your QI, or the exchange will be invalid and thus taxable.

-The total cost of doing a like-kind exchange can vary depending on which type of exchange you want to do.
-For example, if you are doing a Reverse 1031 exchange, the fees might be higher than, say, the more popular Delayed exchange.
-Reverse exchanges can present additional risks and costs because they are more complex.
+The total cost of conducting a like-kind exchange can vary depending on the type of exchange you choose to undertake.
+For example, if you are undertaking a Reverse 1031 exchange, the fees may be higher than those associated with a more popular Delayed exchange strategy.
+Reverse exchanges can present additional risks and costs due to their complexity.

-The complexity of your exchange will determine how much you can expect to pay for a QI.
+The complexity depends on the type of exchange you are conducting and the amount you can expect to pay for a QI.
 The more properties involved in the exchange, the higher fees you’ll likely incur.

-How much a Qualified Intermediary charges is based on whether they work for an institution or an independent company.
+The fee charged by a 1031 exchange facilitator depends on whether they work for an institution or an independent company.
 Banks or title insurance companies typically offer “Institution” QI services, while “Non-Institution” QIs are independently owned companies.
 These independent companies provide exchange services but aren’t subsidiaries of a bank.

-Online companies that specialize in exchanges are generally non-institution QIs.
-Small law firms and large national firms may be either institutional or non-institution QIs.
-Each type of QI offers differing levels of service, cost, efficiency, and expertise.
+Online companies that specialize in 1031 exchanges are generally non-institutional QIs.
+Small law firms and large national firms may be either institutional or non-institutional QIs.
+Each type of 1031 exchange facilitator offers differing levels of service, cost, efficiency, and expertise.

 The first set of fees that a Qualified Intermediary will charge will cover the initial transaction—the transfer of your relinquished property to your replacement property.
 These upfront costs are referred to as set-up and administrative fees.
-If the exchange involves multiple properties, there could be additional costs for each property.
+If the exchange involves multiple properties, additional costs may be incurred for each property.

-Generally speaking, institutional QIs charge an initial transaction fee between $800 and $1,200.
+Generally speaking, institutional 1031 exchange qualified intermediaries charge an initial transaction fee ranging from $800 to $1,200.
 The QI may also charge between $200 and $400 for each additional property participating in the exchange.

-To incentivize investors, non-institutional Qualified Intermediaries who work for independent companies often charge lower upfront fees.
+To incentivize investors, non-institutional 1031 exchange qualified intermediaries who work for independent companies often charge lower upfront fees.
 Initial fees generally range from $600 to $800.

-It’s important to note that these upfront fees only make up about a third of how much a QI makes when working on an exchange.
+It’s essential to note that these upfront fees account for only about a third of the total compensation a 1031 exchange facilitator receives for working on an exchange.
 This goes for both institutional and non-institutional QIs.
 Interest income makes up the other two-thirds (ish) of a QI’s profits.

 2. Interest Income

-The second and most substantial way an exchange intermediary makes money is through interest income.
-A key job of the QI is to hold the funds from the sale of the relinquished property until a new property has been purchased.
-These funds earn interest the whole time a 1031 exchange is being processed.
+The second and most substantial way a 1031 exchange qualified intermediary makes money is through interest earnings.
+A key job of the QI is to hold the funds from the sale of the relinquished property until a new property has been purchased (typically 180 days).
+These funds earn interest throughout the entire 1031 exchange process.
 When an exchange is complete, the QI will take a percentage of the interest income as their second fee.

-Example: You sold an investment property and got $400,000, which was transferred to your QI to hold.
-1031 exchanges allow investors up to 180 days to complete the transaction.
+Example: You sold an investment property and got $400,000, which was transferred to your 1031 exchange facilitator to hold.
+Investors have up to 180 days to complete the transaction.
 Let’s say you take the entire time to find and purchase a replacement property.
-During those 180 days, the 1031 facilitator relinquished property funds in an account earning interest.
+During those 180 days, the 1031 exchange facilitator relinquished property funds into an interest-earning account.
 If the interest rate is 2 percent, the interest income would be $4,000.
 The QI would take all or a portion of that interest income as part of their fee structure.

-Some Qualified Intermediaries charge higher upfront fees but take a lower percentage of interest income.
+Some 1031 exchange qualified intermediaries charge higher upfront fees but take a lower percentage of interest income.
 Others may offer lower set-up fees but take a higher percentage of interest income.

 3. Other Fees

-In addition to income interest, set-up, and administrative fees, you should be aware of other miscellaneous costs that could pop up during the exchange process.
-Things like courier fees, overnight deliveries, wire transfer fees, etc., may show up on the final bill from your 1031 exchange intermediary.
+In addition to income interest, setup, and administrative fees, you should be aware of other miscellaneous costs that may arise during the exchange process.
+Items such as courier fees, overnight delivery fees, and wire transfer fees may appear on the final bill from your 1031 exchange qualified intermediary.

-A great Qualified Intermediary should be highly experienced with the type of 1031 exchange you wish to accomplish.
-Ideally, your QI has performed thousands of successful exchanges and has lots of positive client reviews.
-Here are a few ideas for how to find a great QI:
+A QI should be highly experienced with the type of 1031 exchange you wish to accomplish.
+Ideally, your 1031 exchange facilitator has performed thousands of successful exchanges and has lots of positive client reviews.
+Here are a few ideas for how to find a great one:

-- Get a Referral – ask an escrow officer, friends, or family
+- Get a referral from an escrow officer, friends, or family

 - Check out client reviews on third-party sites

-As different types of exchanges require more work than others, performing due diligence on QIs and their fees will ensure that you won’t be surprised when you get their final bill.
+As different types of 1031 exchanges require more work than others, it is essential to perform your due diligence on any qualified intermediary for a 1031 exchange you are considering.
+Be sure to understand their fee structure so you won’t be surprised by their final bill.

 The process of a 1031 exchange may seem daunting and sometimes costly, but the tax benefits far outweigh the total cost.
-That’s why real estate investors continue to use all types of 1031 exchanges to avoid paying capital gains taxes (at least until a later date.)
-A Qualified Intermediary plays a critical role in facilitating a successful exchange.
+That’s why real estate investors continue to use all types of 1031 exchanges to defer paying capital gains taxes.
+At the same time, they upgrade their investment properties, sometimes doubling their portfolio or acquiring even more doors.
+A 1031 exchange qualified intermediary plays a critical role in facilitating a successful transaction.
+That’s where RealWealth can give you an edge.